Ellen Lohr

-She is one of Germany's most accomplished female drivers, having won a DTM (German Touring Car Masters) race, on 24 May 1992 in a Mercedes 190E 2.5-16 Evo2 on the Hockenheimring.
+Lohr is one of Germany's most accomplished female drivers, having won a DTM (German Touring Car Masters) race, on 24 May 1992 in a Mercedes 190E 2.5-16 Evo2 on the Hockenheimring.
 Lohr is currently the only female driver to have won a DTM race.

-When the DTM/ITC series was discontinued in 1996 she moved to truck racing and also competed in the Deutsche Tourenwagen Challenge (DTC), a German touring car racing series.
-From 2004 Ellen Lohr competed in the Dakar Rally and similar events.
+When the DTM/ITC series was discontinued in 1996, Lohr moved to truck racing and also competed in the Deutsche Tourenwagen Challenge (DTC), a German touring car racing series.
+From 2004, she competed in the Dakar Rally and similar events.
 She is an occasional television commentator for DTM races.

-In 2008 Ellen Lohr competed in the German Rally Championship, the Deutsche Rally Meisterschaft, with Antonia Roissard de Bellet as her navigator.
+In 2008, Lohr competed in the German Rally Championship, the Deutsche Rally Meisterschaft, with Antonia Roissard de Bellet as her navigator.
 They also entered the 2008 Central Europe Rally (part of the Dakar Series).

-After her initial retirement in 2016, she worked in Formula E in the marketing department of the Venturi race team in 2017.
+After her initial retirement in 2016, Lohr worked in Formula E in the marketing department of the Venturi race team in 2017.
 She returned to full-time competition in 2019 after she signed a contract with Dexwet-df1 Racing to compete in the NASCAR Whelen Euro Series in the No. 99 team.
 She had previously spectated the 2018 season finale at Zolder and expressed interests to compete in the series after spectating the race.